tsani/jerrington.me/pages/misc.md

 > technical to prove and they want to gloss over the details.
 > When a computer scientist tells you something is obvious, it's probably
 > because they're bullshitting you.

+## Miscellaneous

+From a Vice article advocating ditching the smartphone in favour of a flip
+phone:

+> And that's how I learned the thin line between having good morals and having
+> bad credit.

+More generally, this reminds me of something that I like to believe.

+> Ten percent of people are fundamentally bad, and will always do evil.
+> Ten percent of people are fundamentally good, and will always do good.
+> For the remaining eighty percent, it depends.

+For those 80% without any particular strong convictions or moral compass, the path of least resistance is the way to go.
+The analysis weighs how easy it is to do something versus how great the desire is to do it.
+In other terms, it weighs the payoff against the odds of getting caught.

+My friend Kevin and I were discussing the other day our personal policies for leaving things unattended in trains.
+Overall, I'm more lenient with this sort of thing.
+I left my bag unattended on a train for maybe five entire hours.
+This bag contained my computer and my passport among other things.
+The key thing that made me comfortable with leaving it unattended is simply that the valuables *are in a bag*.
+Just that is enough to deter the 80%.
+Nobody knows a priori where exactly the passport is, or what exactly the contents of the bag is, for that matter.
+Even if I had left my passport out in the open entirely, I doubt it would be stolen.
+Most people are not identity thieves and wouldn't know how to liquidate a passport.
+On the other hand, had I left my *wallet* on my seat for five hours while I was reading in the cafe car, I'm almost certain it would be gone or missing a few items.
+That's simply because people know exactly what a wallet is for and how to use it: you pull out the money or cards and you spend.

+The conclusion I have is simple.
+People who _can_ do bad things with impunity _will_ do bad things.